-Rivers, estuaries and wetlands are central to everyday life, sustaining a complex ecosystem of plants, animals and people.
+Rivers, estuaries and wetlands are central to everyday life, sustaining a complex ecosystem of plants, animals and people and making Melbourne a beautiful place to live.
 Learn how we look after Melbourne’s 8,400 kilometres of waterways.

-- provide habitat for more than 1,800 species of native plants and 600 species of native animals
+They provide habitat for more than 1,800 species of native plants and 600 species of native animals - and supply water to homes and businesses, including the farms that grow our food.
+Waterways are attractive and relaxing places to visit, making Melbourne a nicer place to live.

 Why we look after our rivers